wins0nLYQ/fraud-detection-messaging-application/README.md

 # Chat Web Application with Fraud Message Detection

-This project is a **chat web application** integrated with a **fine-tuned Llama3 model** to detect fraudulent messages in real-time.
+This project is a **fraud detection messaging web application** integrated with a **fine-tuned Llama3 model** to detect fraudulent messages in real-time.
 The application allows users to communicate seamlessly while providing a layer of security by identifying and flagging potentially harmful or fraudulent content.

 ## Features